AIResearchForge/Plant-Disease-Detector/README.md

 ### 3. Kaggle API key (to download the dataset)

-The notebook downloads the PlantVillage dataset directly from Kaggle (a much more reliable source than the version available via `tensorflow_datasets`, which relies on a Mendeley server that can block cloud IP addresses, e.g.
+The notebook downloads the PlantVillage dataset directly from Kaggle.
-Google Colab — resulting in a `403 Forbidden` error).

 1. Create a free account at [kaggle.com](https://www.kaggle.com).
 2. **Account → API → Create New API Token** — this downloads a `kaggle.json`